 Seats still available in Late Fall (Oct 24) Sessions.

 Recording Workshop grad John Guentner has been super-busy in 2016 as a foley mixer for both film and television.
 One of his projects released this summer is X-Men: Apocalypse.
 He also showed his audio expertise in Teenage Mutant Ninja Turtles: Out of the Shadows.
 For television, John did the foley mixing for American Crime Story.

 Beyoncé has once again shaken up the music world with the release of "Lemonade".

 And EXTRA excitement at Recording Workshop to see super-talented grad and staff alumni Derek Dixie as co-producer on three of the tracks.

 HUGE congrats to you Derek!

-Black Stone Cherry have recently released their 5th album, titled after their home state of Kentucky.
+Black Stone Cherry have released their 5th album, titled after their home state of Kentucky.

 Recording Workshop grad/bass player Jon Lawhon and his bandmates have taken on the role of production for this project.
 This new twist has let them get some their HEAVIEST guitar sounds ever.
 First single is In Our Dreams, and the album includes a tremendous cover of Edwin Starr’s classic War.

-Black Stone Cherry will be touring throughout the states this summer, with dates in the UK and Australia too.
+Black Stone Cherry has been touring throughout the states this summer, with dates in the UK and Australia too.

 In less than two months, Recording Workshop students get more studio experience than students attending other schools that are much longer and much more expensive.